capactio/capact/docs/proposal/20201102-typinstances-flow.md

 ####  Suggested solution

 The Voltron Engine could automatically add a step at the end of the Workflow to uploads all TypeInstances specified under `spec.output`.
 Unfortunately, it gets complicated when the Action developer wants to upload additional TypeInstances.
-As a result, the best option, for now, is that the Action Developer is able to use core upload action to define which TypeInstances should be uploaded.
+To solve that problem, the Action developer needs to describe the relations between additional output TypeInstances as described in [this](#additional-output-typeinstances-and-relations-between-them) section.
+In that way, the Voltron Engine can add a step that can upload artifacts automatically.

+To update TypeInstance in a workflow, the workflow output artifact name should match the workflow input artifact.
+The upload step overwrites TypeInstance using PUT-like operation with a proper `resourceVersion`.
+If there is a conflict, the workflow fails and can be retried.

+> **NOTE**: The ability to update the TypeInstance is planned for GA.

 Restrictions:

 -	Implementation MUST upload all TypeInstances which are defined under the `spec.output` property in Interface.
 Uploaded TypeInstances MUST be exactly the same as those defined in Interface or being an extension thereof.

 -	Implementation is allowed to upload more TypeInstances than those listed in the Interface.
-To do so, Action devleper needs to describe the relations between additional output TypeInstances as described in [this](#additional-output-typeinstances-and-relations-between-them) section.
+To do so, Action developer needs to describe the relations between additional output TypeInstances as described in [this](#additional-output-typeinstances-and-relations-between-them) section.

 > **NOTE:** For the Beta and GA Engine doesn't validate above restrictions.